Adyen-for-platform icon

 To avoid fines and the loss of DCC privileges, it is important to comply with the disclosure and receipt requirements of the card schemes when choosing to offer DCC to your users’ customers.

 According to card scheme regulations, the customer must be given the choice to accept DCC, or decline it and pay in the local currency.
-The customer must be made aware of the cost of the currency conversion, and you are not permitted to force a choice on the cardholder.
+The customer must be made aware of the cost of the currency conversion, and it is not permitted to force a choice on the cardholder.

 Refer to Dynamic Currency Conversion - Rules & Regulations for detailed guidance on card scheme requirements.